sadesyllas/NETMetaCoder/README.md

 scans code files and uses the `NETMetaCoder` library to rewrite their syntax, if necessary.

-This library, although it depends on all others, bundles its dependencies so that it's easier to find them when triggered by MSBuild.
+This library, although it depends on all the others, it copies its dependencies in the folder where it is stored, so that it's easier to find them when triggered by MSBuild.

 ###### NETMetaCoder.SyntaxWrappers